Containing Strawberry Freshness

 It’s strawberry season!
 Those lush, first fruits of summer are starting to appear in home gardens, farmer’s markets, and u-pick patches.
 How do you keep them fresh and enjoy them at their prime?

 There is nothing worse than having fresh strawberries go bad within a day or two.
 Because it happens all too frequently, consumers have shared their ‘secrets’ or methods to thwart this disappointing situation.
 Any number of recommendations on keeping strawberries fresh can be found by perusing the web.
-One site, thekitchen.com [1], put seven popular methods of storing strawberries to the test with the hopes of find the best method of storing strawberries longer.
+One site, The Kitchen, put seven popular methods of storing strawberries to the test with the hopes of find the best method of storing strawberries longer.
 The test findings revealed that rinsing the strawberries in vinegar water prior to storage proved to be the best.
-Having heard that method several years ago, I tried it and did not find it to be as successful as touted.
+But is that really the best way?
 According to food scientists, moisture is the enemy of strawberries.
 So what do the experts recommend?

 Rinse the berries and remove caps when you are ready to eat or use them.

-University of Arkansas Cooperative Extension [2] says that “strawberries are like small sponges and soak up all the water they come into contact with.
+Keeping Your Strawberries Fresh (University of Arkansas Cooperative Extension) says that “strawberries are like small sponges and soak up all the water they come into contact with.
 Once they have soaked it up, they are quick to turn to mush and mold even if they have been thoroughly patted dry.”
 This is also the reason that strawberries should not be picked when they are damp.
 The same holds true for berries that have experienced heavy rain or several days of wet weather even though they are dry at the time of picking; they are on moisture overload and will not keep long regardless of how they are cared for or stored.

 Therefore, strawberries should only be washed before eating or using to remove dirt and any potential bacterial contamination.
 To wash, rinse the berries thoroughly under cool running water, drain in a clean strainer, and pat dry with paper towels.
 For any berries showing signs of dirt, gently rub the berry under running water.
-Linda J Harris, Food Safety Expert at UC Davis [3], says “Washing strawberries in a sink filled with water is not recommended since the standing water can spread contamination from one berry to another.
-The use of soap or detergent is also not recommended or approved for washing fruits and vegetables because the produce can absorb detergent residues.”
+Strawberries: Safe Methods to Store, Preserve, and Enjoy (Linda J Harris, Food Safety Expert at UC Davis) recommends against washing strawberries in a sink filled with water as the standing water can spread contamination from one berry to another.
+The use of soap or detergent is also not recommended or approved for washing fruits and vegetables because the produce can absorb detergent residues.

 Refrigerate if not used right away.